nhabibi/Bioinformatics_Projects/Protein_Contact_Map_Prediction/README.md

 This folder contains the code and materials for my master's thesis, which focuses on predicting protein contact maps using a committee machine approach.

 ### Thesis
-Protein Contact Map Prediction Using Committee Machine Approach
+"Protein Contact Map Prediction Using Committee Machine Approach"

 ## Papers
 1. **Protein Contact Map Prediction Based on an Ensemble Learning Method**